nocobase/website/content/articles/distinct-healthcare/index.md

 ![One System, Seven Teams](https://static-docs.nocobase.com/4-asmcar.png)

+The Follow-Up System: Seamless Integration with Diverse Systems

 ## More Than Just a System

 For Distinct HealthCare, NocoBase isn’t just a tool—it represents a new approach to digital transformation.
 It enables teams to build and adapt internal systems more efficiently, without being constrained by dev cycles or one-off launches.
 Instead, teams can iterate continuously, turning real-world frontline needs into standardized workflows—quickly.